p-program/readme/content/post/One-Open-Operating-System.md

 Finally,the electronic device will became a superb AI like Roman EXE.He will help us do some "**daily computing jobs**".

-The "云影" system is an example.
-By 5G,everything is possible.

 ## Kubernetes

 ![image](/image/post/One-Open-Operating-System/4-kubernetes.png)